 Open FI$Cal presents non-confidential expenditure data extracted from the FI$Cal system.
-Currently, the site includes data from 184 departments.
+Currently, the site includes data from 184 business units.
 Data on Open FI$Cal is updated monthly, with a data lag of at least 60 days to allow departments to review their data before publication.

 For more information, please refer to our FAQs, our Metadata, and our Transparency Data Handbook.